 Harbour Splash is an inflatable aqua park on the water at the Old Pier in Dún Laoghaire Harbour offering activities for the whole family.
 Designed as an obstacle course over water, it includes trampolines, climbing frames, slides, monkey bars and more.

 Children from age 8 can take part in the full suite of activities, while smaller children from the age of 6 can avail of specially tailored “slow fun” sessions alongside their parents.
-The park opens from May 4th until September 30th this year and visitors can avail of wetsuits, vests and helmets onsite free of charge.
+The park opens again this year from May – September and visitors can avail of wetsuits, vests and helmets onsite free of charge.

 Wakeboarding is suitable for adults and children of all levels.
 Throughout the month of May, Wakedock also hosts two-hour jam sessions for children aged 8-16 years every Sunday morning.